emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == How is this lecture going to work?
 #slide[
-  //TODO: Add additional parts about how the lectures are going to work
   - I would like to kindly ask you to participate in the lectures ahead, it'll make the whole thing more fun.
   - All parts of this course will split into lectures and labs.
+(More on labs later).
   #memo[I would ask you to please let me know if you find that you were not able to
     follow the lecture.
 I'm more than happy to repeat certain parts.]
 ]